zsparal/api-documentation/source/reference/v1/subscriptions-api/list-subscriptions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you're creating an app with Mollie Connect/OAuth, the only mandatory extra parameter is the ``profileId`` parameter.
 With it, you can specify for which profile you want to retrieve subscriptions.
 Organizations can have multiple profiles for each of their websites.
-See :ref:`Profiles API <v1/profiles-get>` for more information.
+See :doc:`Profiles API </reference/v1/profiles-api/get-profile>` for more information.

 .. list-table::
     :widths: auto